 The error messages are sent to the console interface.
-The console interface in Brick 50 is defined as the serial port.
+The console interface in Brick 1200 is the serial port and monitor port.
 Other status output interfaces in general are not used to indicate FIPS-related status information.

 3.6 Maintaining Physical Security